 Welcome to the Engineers Geoscientists Manitoba Heritage Wiki Site

-This site is a collection of significant engineering and geoscience related projects built within Manitoba, and around the world, by our members over the past 100 years.
-It also contains a collection of notable Manitoba engineers and geoscientists which have made significant contributions to the profession over its history.
+This site is a collection of significant engineering and geoscience related projects planned, designed and/or completed within Manitoba, and around the world, by our members over the past 100 years.
+The site also provides background information on a selection of notable Manitoba engineers and geoscientists who have made significant contributions to the profession over its history.
 In addition, there is an archive of material containing association historical records such as past publications and lists of members.

-As a wiki sit, we encourage your comments, corrections and additions.
+As the wiki site is a work in progress, we encourage your comments, corrections and additions.
 Please feel free to add to this body of knowledge by contributing to this site with your own past projects.
 If you have any comments or questions please contact us at APEGM.firstname.lastname@example.org.

 Port Nelson: Aerial View, 2007